-Allen County voters may vote an absentee ballot by coming to the Board of Elections located in the lower level of the Third Court of Appeals Building located at 204 N. Main in Lima beginning 35 days before the day of an election through the Friday just before the election at 6:00 pm.
+Allen County voters may vote an absentee ballot by coming to the Board of Elections located in the lower level of the Third Court of Appeals Building located at 204 N. Main in Lima beginning the day after registration ends.
+Details will be available on the front page our of our website each election.

 Absentee Voting by Mail

 Allen County voters may also vote by mail.
 To request a ballot by mail please complete an absentee ballot request form and mail it to the Board of Elections.
 You will receive your ballot in the mail with instructions for returning the ballot.
 To make sure your ballot is counted, it must be received as follows:

 - By U.S. mail: The return envelope containing your marked ballot must be postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.
 (Note: Ohio’s election law states that “postmarked” does not include a date marked by a postage evidence system, such as a postage meter.
 Therefore, the return envelope must bear a valid postage cancellation stamp affixed by the U.S. Postal Service.)